Sitecore-Hackathon/2019-Vision/documentation/README.md

 - On the Sitecore menu (lower left), click Development Tools, then Installation Wizard.

-- Upload and browse for the following package “DynamicItemSelectionFeature.zip”
+- Upload and browse for the following package “DynamicItemSelectionFeatures.zip”

 - The following popup appears asking you if you wish to overwrite the default page under Content Manager,click yes.